A BRIEF HISTORY

 • The Metis (people of mixed French or European and Aboriginal parents) settled and farmed.

 • It was decided to build a railroad to join the eastern provinces with British Columbia in the west.
-The railroad would bring settlers to the west.
-It could also be used for shipping farm products to eastern Canada.
+The railroad could be used to bring settlers to the west and for shipping farm products to eastern Canada.

 • Construction of the Canadian Pacific Railway began in 1872 but was not completed until 1885.